W

 And how the word "partner" lost all meaning in software

-Almost every software company today claims to be a tech partner.
+Many software companies today claim to be tech partners.

 Agencies.
 Studios.
 Consultancies.
 Outsourcing firms.